 Yuxin Sichuan Cuisine

-For the spice warriors amongst you, you'll need to make a stop at one of Shanghai's many Sichuan restaurants.
-Yuxin's food is top-notch, but only for those who can handle their heat.
+Are you a spice warrior?
+Make a stop at one of Shanghai's many Sichuan restaurants.
+Yuxin's food is top-notch — especially for those who can handle their heat.
 Order with caution.

 Zhaoshangju Square, 3/F, 333 North Chengdu Rd. near Weihai Rd.